GPojoga/Sharing_Logistics_Simulation/Research/simulation_functions.md

 ## Constraints

 These constraints will for a large part define the algorithms we use.
-We pobably want different constraints for different algorithms.
+We probably want different constraints for different algorithms.

 ### Traditional

-The idea behind these constraits is to simulated a situtation where different clients are all trying to get their goods to the opposite point, without cooperation.
+The idea behind these constrains is to simulated a situation where different clients are all trying to get their goods to the opposite point, without cooperation.

-* Goods (Clients) are always procceed inorder they are inputted.
+* Goods (Clients) are always proceed in order they are inputted.
 (No optimizing done)

 * Trucks always come back empty.